 Value

-The value is high on this stove — especially considering that it is often found considerably under its list price at major retailers.
+The value is high on this stove — especially considering that it is often found considerably under list price at major retailers.
 Our other freestanding models are considerably more expensive but scored lower overall.
-While the Explorer lacks some features and struggles with the wind a bit, it also simmers like a pro, boils quickly, and can be used with or without its legs.
+While the Explorer lacks some features and struggles a bit with the wind, it simmers like a pro, boils quickly, and can be used with or without its legs.
 All in all, we think this is a great bargain and worth the price for the right individual.

 Conclusion

-The Camp Chef Explorer is a great fit for anyone cooking for larger groups on a regular basis, be it car camping, tailgating, or messy cooking situations that you want out of your house (frying, canning, etc.).
+The Camp Chef Explorer is a great fit for anyone cooking for larger groups on a regular basis, be it car camping, fieldwork, tailgating, or messy cooking situations that you want out of your house (frying, canning, etc.).
 It has a sturdy build and is easy to clean — just make sure you store it under a cover or shelter, as we did have some minor rust issues after leaving it outside.
-It is one of the most powerful stoves we tested boasting two 30,000 BTU burners and accommodates pots and pans of almost any size, from 4 to 14 inches.
+It is one of the most powerful stoves we tested, boasting two 30,000 BTU burners, and it accommodates pots and pans of almost any size, from 4 to 14 inches.
 Its freestanding construction is ideal for events or groups where table space is limited — and if prep space isn't an issue, you have the option of setting up directly on a table.
 Unfortunately, there is no auto-ignition option, and a long lighter is strongly recommended to keep from sacrificing some arm hair — particularly because the one issue we had was the flame getting blown out on windy days.
-Bottom line, this stove is meant for heavy-duty use and large hungry groups, so it's no wonder it grabs a Top Pick award.
+Bottom line, this stove is meant for heavy-duty use and large hungry groups.